mroth/shopmon/README.md

-# shopmon
+# 🏪 shopmon

-Quick and dirty monitor script to check for an in-stock product from any Shopify powered store, and send a notification.
+Quick and dirty monitor bot to check for an in-stock product from any Shopify powered store, and send a notification.